huggingface/optimum-habana/examples/README.md

 This folder contains actively maintained examples of use of 🤗 Optimum Habana for question answering and text classification.

+Other [examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch) from the 🤗 Transformers library can be adapted the same way to enable deployment on Gaudi processors.
+This simply consists in:
+- replacing the `Trainer` from 🤗 Transformers by the `GaudiTrainer` from 🤗 Optimum Habana,
+- replacing the `TrainingArguments` from 🤗 Transformers by the `GaudiTrainingArguments` from 🤗 Optimum Habana,
+- loading a `GaudiConfiguration` instance and feeding to the trainer.

 ## Distributed training